ElkeCodes/elkecodesblog/src/blog/5-key-takeaways-after-solving-50-plus-interview-questions-as-a-frontend-developer/index.md

 ---
 layout: ../@layouts/MarkdownPostLayout.astro
-title: "5 key takeaways after solving 50+ interview questions"
+title: "5 key takeaways from solving 50+ coding interview questions as a frontend developer"
 pubDate: 2025-08-05
 description: "I've been an avid reader of Cassidoo's weekly newsletter for some time now.
 Part of her newsletter is a weekly interview question that I've started to solve.
-Here's 5 key takeaways about solving these questions and why it has made me a better developer."
+Here's 5 takeaways about solving these questions and why it has made me a better developer."
 shortDescription: "After solving a numerous amount of interview questions, it's time to look back at what I've learned"
 author: "Elke Heymans"
 image: